scds/intro-latex/lessons/lesson2.md

 </details>

 Now our image fits on our document!
-You may notice however, the image isn't where we placed it in our text.
-It should appear at the end of our document, however it appear at the top, above our lists.
+You may notice, however, that the image isn't where we placed it in our text.
+It should appear at the end of our document, but it appears at the top, above our lists.
 What's going on?

 This is one of LaTeX's *quirks*.
-In the figure environment, LaTeX makes the decision of where the image will appear - sometimes it's at the top of a page, sometimes it's on the bottom.
+In the figure environment, LaTeX makes the decision of where the image will appear - sometimes it's at the top of a page, sometimes it's at the bottom.
 There are workarounds to get images where you want them, for example, using the `\includegraphics` command outside of a figure environment.
 If you're just looking to place an image on a page and reference it in your text,  the figure environment is perfect for that.

 ### Referencing Figures